osu-capstone-afrl/ndi-vision/README.md

 # Non-Destructive Inspection - Vision Project
 Package intended to retrieve and reconstitute multiple point clouds from the RealSense Depth Camera D435i using ROS, C++, and Python.
-This work completed for the Air Force Research Labs through the Multidisciplinary Capstone within The Ohio State University.
+This work completed for the Air Force Research Lab through the Multidisciplinary Capstone within The Ohio State University.

 _Note: This repository was designed for ROS Melodic.
 It has not been tested on other distributions._